usr922/wseg/README.md

  \* indicates using densecrf.

-   The generated initial seeds, pseudo masks for training can be downloaded [here]().
+   The training results including initial seeds, intermediate products and pseudo masks can be found [here]().

 ## Usage